s3bc40/s3bc40.github.io/index.md

 I am Sebastien, a 26 years old computer scientist.

-This GithubPages was created by myself, locally with Jekyll.
+I made this GithubPages, locally with Jekyll.
 This is where I will try
 to expose each of my projects or maybe other contents related to programming.

 My resume is available online but also in PDF version (just `Ctrl+p` the web page).